 This is also the place you can find rare first editions and original signed books.

-Recently the market was forcibly relocated from the sidewalks of Asaf Ali Road, its location for over 20 years, to Mahila Haat across the street.
-Police closed down the location on Asaf Ali Road claiming traffic congestion and the vendors chose Mahila Haat from a list of options.
-Mahila Haat is gated and open limited hours which has angered many vendors.
+A few years ago the market was forcibly relocated from the sidewalks of Asaf Ali Road (its location for over 20 years), to Mahila Haat across the street.
+Police closed down the location on Asaf Ali Road claiming traffic congestion.
+Mahila Haat is gated and open limited hours which has most vendors don’t like.

 Secret Library